Police operation underway in Papakura, ambulances at the scene

-One person has been critically injured following a firearms incident in Papakura.
+One person has been critically injured in a firearms incident in Papakura.

 A police spokesperson said the incident on Great South Rd was reported to them at 12.49pm.